Aerlinger/habilis/docs/OnePager.md

 - Algorithms and numerical methods for data analysis, machine learning, and artificial intelligence have matured substantially over the past decade, at the cost of increased complexity.
 - Datasets are becoming increasingly larger and more heterogeneous
 - Hardware capabilities have matured as well, but "human hardware" has not.
-- "Human-usable" tools and software for applying said algorithms *have not* matured to any substantial degree in the last decade.
+- "Human usable" tools and software for applying said algorithms *have not* matured to any substantial degree in the last decade.
 Most existing tools were built to suit the needs of academic and corporate circles as far back as the 1980s.
 - The result is a stubling-block: human time and effort required to analyze, model, and represent data has gotten worse, not better.